Sunday, January 18, 2015

 Performance Quotient: 3

 Safeties: Burgess Owens burst on the scene as a rookie and demonstrated he'll soon be among the NFL's elite.
 Phil Wise is highly vulnerable.
-If Chris Farasopoulos is back after knee surgery, he'll most likely be the regular.
+If Chris Farasopoulos returns after knee surgery, he'll most likely be the regular.

 Performance Quotient: 3"